 TracTuff RBB/ RBC Rear Wheel Drive K Swap Filler Neck

 The cap bung has a 1/16" NPT port for connection to an overflow and uses early model Honda radiator caps; such as an 88'-91' Civic/ CRX or 90'-93' Integra.
 The sensor port selection is optional, if you don't have/ need a sensor, don't select it.
 I only offer two threads...
 1/8" NPT or 1/8" BSPT (Honda Single Prong Sensor).

-The billet neck has a 1/2" NPT heater port and the hardware kit includes a 5/8" hose fitting, a plug, four stainless M8 socket head bolts, and a Genuine Honda gasket.
+The billet neck has a 1/2" NPT heater port and the hardware kit includes a 90° hose fitting, a port plug, four stainless M8 socket head bolts, and a pair of o-rings.
 The filler tube is welded so that it sits level when bolted to an engine leaned back 15° (OEM position).